 - If you are only sending blog posts to your leads – vary the content that you send.
 Add more freebies, maybe create a video, show that you can do more than just write.
 Think about creating a podcast.
 Vary the content you create so that the content you send varies as well!

 This one may sound funny – but one reason for the failure of many sales funnels is overthinking it.

 Keep things in perspective – if you are generating 10 leads per month – it doesn’t make a lot of sense segmenting your list into 50 segments.
 If you only have one freebie to offer, it doesn’t make sense to run a lot of different landing pages.

 But the most important tip for this is that you shouldn’t optimize too many things at once.
 If you are starting out creating your sales funnel – identify your biggest bottleneck, and then fix it!
 Improve this one aspect before you move to the next.

 When you try to improve too many things at once, you will break your sales funnel.

-These are the some of the biggest mistakes I have seen companies and individuals do when implementing their sales funnels.
+These are some of the biggest mistakes I have seen companies and individuals do when implementing their sales funnels.
 But this list is not exclusive.
 What would you like to add?
 What mistakes have you seen?
-What has taken you weeks or month to figure out?
+What has taken you weeks or months to figure out?